grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 - Data source query labels.
 For example, if you are monitoring temperature readings and each time series for these readings has a sensor_id, and a location label.
 These labels are used to provide additional context or dimensions to the metric data, helping to differentiate between different time series.

-- Some are automatically added by Grafana (i.e. alertname and grafana_folder).
+- Labels that are automatically added by Grafana (i.e. alertname and grafana_folder).
 These are Grafana reserved labels.

 - Labels that you define yourself to help filter data in your alert rules.
 And, you can also template them.
 For example in your alert, you could add a label that uses templating to create more dynamic and customizable alerting.
 E.g. `environment` `=` `{{ your text/template }}`.